Coronavirus latest: EU vows 'whatever necessary' to support European economy | DW | 13.03.2020

 12:23 The German state of North-Rhine Westphalia announced all schools will close starting Wednesday next week until the end of Easter break in mid-April.

-Germany's most-populous state has had the most COVID-19 cases so far, with more than 680 cases and three deaths, according to the Robert-Koch Institute.
+Germany's most-populous state has had the most COVID-19 cases so far, with more than 680 cases and three deaths, according to the latest estimate by the Robert-Koch Institute.

 12:10 EU Commission chief Ursula von der Leyen said that the EU will provide flexibility for member states to take action in absorbing the financial impact of the coronavirus outbreak.